Leigh Ann Came in Like a Tornado

 How Did She Change My World?

 She taught me how to accept those who were not “normal.”
 Also, she taught me to walk towards the waves instead of away from them.
 Live life without fear of abandonment and to hell what people thought of you.

 Did I change her world?
 I hope I did.
 She made me a better person, and I hope I had some effect on her.
 Her mom always said that I did.
 I sure do love her children and now grandchildren.
 We were good for each other, for the most part.

 Does it Change the World to Stand in the Gap?

 Yes, it does the world when you brush and braid a friend’s hair for the last time?
 Also, when you begin painting her nails and toenails her favorite color?
 Does it change the world to wipe the ants off of her body while you are bathing her?
 What about closing her eyes for the last time?

 Yes, it does change the world.
-It changed for her children, her mother, and her brother.
+It changed for Leigh Ann’s children, her mother, and her brother.
 It also changed me.
 It showed me what the phrase “be Jesus with skin on” really means.
-Sacrificial love and service for her and for her family.
+Sacrificial love and service for her and her family.

-Leigh Ann, you are loved, thought of, and missed every single day.
+Leigh Ann, you are loved, thought of, and missed daily.